WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/u.md

 For more information about hyphenation, see [Hyphens]().

+## unarchive

+Don't use.
+Instead, use *extract*.

 ## unavailable

 Use to describe a UI element such as a menu item, dropdown list option, or button that the user can't interact with due to certain conditions.
-Also, use *unavailable* to describe unavailability of a product or service.
+Also, use *unavailable* to describe the unavailability of a product or service.

 In general, describe how the user should interact with the UI rather than describing the state of the UI.
 Use *appears dimmed* for describing their appearance.
 Also include how the user can enable it and interact with the element.